“I’m hoping he thinks I’m even now!”

 “Neil did an unbelievable thing for my son a few years back that I never could have repaid him for.
 And I think I can feel like I’m pretty even with him.”

-While Brunner feels a tremendous sense of accomplishment for Enerson simply making the starting field, much of the rest of the IndyCar paddock also feels like they are part of the accomplishment after their contributions once information about the effort leaked to the different teams.
+While Brunner feels a tremendous sense of accomplishment for Enerson simply making the Indianapolis 500 starting field, much of the rest of the IndyCar paddock also feels like they are part of the accomplishment, too.
+Once information about the effort leaked to different teams, contributions and assistance offers flowed in steadily.

 All around the paddock there were text messages inundating Brunner from different crew members asking what they could offer to help put the effort together.
 While Chip Ganassi Racing prepares their cars for practice, almost every day someone from the team walks across the aisle in Gasoline Alley to the Abel Motorsports garage asking Brunner if the team needs anything that morning.

 Brunner needed some rims to tow the car back and forth from the garage area to pit lane.
-Arrow McLaren stepped up and gave the team rims to tow their car to the pits.
+Arrow McLaren stepped up and gave the team towing rims.
 When Abel Motorsports needed some brake caliper seals, Arrow McLaren came through again to help.

 “I mean every single team in this paddock has, for the most part, offered support in some way,” Brunner said.
 “Whether it was just support in general or actually loaning us things or whatever.”